-H2O wheels are specially designed 40-litre drum containers with handles which enable people to roll water from its source rather than carry it on their heads the traditional way; in terracotta pots which are not only heavy, but have a limited capacity.
+H2O wheels are specially designed 40-litre drum containers with handles which enable people to roll water from its source rather than carry it on their heads the traditional way: in terracotta pots which are not only heavy, but have a limited capacity as well

 Endorsed by Pakistan’s Water Ministry, the project offers not only hygienic transportation but also hygienic storage for water and will help reduce the incidence of disease.
 It will also alleviate the physical burden on women and children of lifting heavy loads, thereby reducing injury.
 Water Wheels are easy to transport, and offer an immediate and long-lasting solution to the otherwise inconvenient, dangerous and time-consuming practice of women and children carrying heavy containers of water over long distances, sometimes multiple times a day.
 In addition to drastically reducing the risk of injury and health related issues for women and children, they also help free up time to utilize elsewhere, such as for education purposes.
 The H2O wheels also help improve access to sanitation and hygiene.

 We are thus playing our part directly and indirectly in improving water accessibility, reducing health related risks, providing empowerment and countering gender inequality in such areas.